New Policy Library

 xii. sexually explicit emails or SMS text messages.

-Sexual misconduct in this policy includes sexual harassment and sexual assault.
+Sexual misconduct in this policy includes sexual harassment, sexual assault and rape.
 Some forms of sexual misconduct can occur online including through email, websites, online meetings, social media, games or other forums.
 Some sexual misconduct may also amount to criminal conduct under state and federal legislation, including the following:

 a) rape which is the penetration of the vagina or anus of any person with any part of the body of another person (including their fingers), or with any object, without the first person’s consent;